 The camera detects moving objects and classes them according to object type.
-In the view, a classified object has a colored bounding box around it along with its assigned id.

-Id: A unique identification number for the identified object and the type.
+In the view, a classified object has a colored bounding box around it along with its assigned id.ld: A unique identification number for the identified object and the type.
 This number is shown in both the list and the view.
 Type: Classifies a moving object as Human, Face, Car, Bus, Truck, Bike, or License Plate.
 The color of the bounding box depends on the type classification.
 Confidence: The bar indicates the level of confidence in the classification of the object type.

-Metadata configuration

-RTSP metadata producers

-Lists the apps that stream metadata and the channels they use.

-These settings are for the RTSP metadata stream that use ONVIF XML.
-Changes made here don't affect the Metadata visualization page.

-Producer: The app that produces the metadata.
-Below the app is a list of the types of metadata the app streams from the device.

-Channel: The channel that the app uses.
-Select to enable the metadata stream.
-Deselect for compatibility or resource management reasons.